AOGA Industry Awards

 The Contractor of the Year for Safety Performance Award recognizes an oil and gas support company that has demonstrated exemplary commitment to safety.
 To be considered for this award, a company must demonstrate: the highest safety standards, communication of safety policies, excellent employee training, and a record of incident-free days.
 AOGA welcomes nominations from all AOGA member companies.

-Alyeska Pipeline Service Company, Squirrel Creek Oil Response Capability Enhancement Project
+Alyeska Pipeline Service Company, Legacy Facility Removal Project

 Project of the Year